Health workers ordered to wear 2 masks

 “Some of the questions that I am getting from practitioners are; ‘is there proof that two masks are better than one?’ then the comfort of the masks, what about people using N95?
 So we are still waiting for guidance,” Dr Muhereza said.

-Some other health workers raised queries whether government will be able to provide the two masks.
+Some health workers asked if government will be able to provide the two masks.

-“Will National Medical Stores ensure availability of those two masks?
-During the first wave on different occasions, we bought masks ourselves.
-By the way government should do better this time round because the disease is now severe,” a nurse who only identified herself as Ruth said.